kevinyswong/kevinyswong.github.io/index.md

 to teach empathy to a vandal in a mad frenzy to set your house on fire?
 Cry all you wish on TV, write as many articles asking people to share their stories, do your best to raise awareness, but nothing in the country's history points to any help other than from yourself.
-Malcolm X said in 1963, “When we see our people being brutalized by white bigots, white racists, we think they are foolish to be beaten and brutalized and do nothing whatsoever to protect themselves.
+Malcolm X said in 1963, "When we see our people being brutalized by white bigots, white racists, we think they are foolish to be beaten and brutalized and do nothing whatsoever to protect themselves.
 They are foolish.
 They should have the right to defend themselves against any attack made